PRIYANSHUSINGH2003/RAG-Pipeline-for-Cybersecurity-Data-Ingestion-and-Inference/README.md

 ![Vulnerabilities Associated with Services]![image](https://github.com/user-attachments/assets/c1417ae1-6803-402c-8943-2738ec078767)

 ### Example Graph 4: Sample Queries and Output
-This graph shows the Demonstrate eexample queries processed by `get_context_for_query `, **"How strong is my security?" resulting in a high-level summary."** with results like:vulnerabilities linked to different services.
+This graph shows the Demonstrate eexample queries processed by `get_context_for_query `, **"How strong is my security?"** resulting in a high-level summary with results like:vulnerabilities linked to different services.
 It helps to identify potential security risks on a network.
 ![image](https://github.com/user-attachments/assets/6bb48d32-960a-45f9-b4cc-76d867313aff)
 ![image](https://github.com/user-attachments/assets/87dcc2f1-8784-4bcb-be30-b12cd4a3cc08)